 Nowadays, you have access to information about exercising with type 1 and type 2 diabetes, and there are quite a few useful things to know.
-Most of them are also summarized on my new website for anyone who wants to be active with diabetes: http://www.DiabetesMotion.com.
+Most of them are also summarized my site Diabetes Motion.

-(1) Exercise can virtually erase your blood glucose mistakes.
+1. Exercise can almost erase blood glucose mistakes.

 It wasn’t until I got my first meter in the mid-1980s that I found out how much.
 Exercise acts as an extra dose of insulin by getting the glucose out of your blood and into your muscles without insulin (related to muscle contractions themselves).
 When you’re not being active, your body needs insulin to stimulate that uptake.
 Being regularly active makes your muscles more sensitive to any insulin in your body as well, so it takes less to get the job done, whether your body makes it or you pump or inject it.
 What better way to help erase a little overeating of carbs or insulin resistance than a moderate dose of exercise to lower your blood glucose naturally?

-(2) Exercise doesn’t always make your blood glucose come down right away.
+2. Exercise doesn’t always make blood glucose come down right away.